-Under this element, the expert should take into consideration the extent to which the project has the potential to raise awareness about environmental and climate change challenges.
+The expert should consider the extent to which the project has the potential to raise awareness about environmental and climate change challenges.
 The project and activities design enable behavioural changes for individual preferences, consumption habits and lifestyles, by implementing ecological practices (e.g. save resources, reduce energy use and waste, compensate carbon footprint emissions, opt for sustainable food and mobility choices, etc.).